GigaSpaces-ProfessionalServices/ps-toolkit/gc-log-summary/README.md

 These python scripts can be used to generate a csv file that lists the types of stop the world pauses.
 It also scans for certain keywords related to gc tuning.
-This for use with g1gc logs.
+This is for use with g1gc logs.

 See: [https://blogs.oracle.com/poonam/entry/understanding_g1_gc_logs] for a description of stop the world pauses.